krikamol/group/_pages/join.md

 <p justify=align> We encourage you to first familiarize yourself with our research, such as by reviewing our recent <a
 href="/publications">publications</a>, to ensure that our research themes align with your interests.
 Next, reach out to the PhD students or postdoctoral researchers whose work interests you to explore potential collaboration opportunities.
-Your application will then be discussed internally to assess whether your background and skills align with our current projects. </p>
+Your application will then be discussed internally to assess whether your background and skills align with our current projects.
+In addition to contacting respective
+PhD student or Post Doc you may apply <a href="https://forms.gle/Zzw9vp5FuNgG9EdG9">here</a></p>
 <p justify=align>We are particularly interested in candidates with a strong mathematical background, excellent programming skills, or
 ideally both.</p>
 <p> {% include warning.html content="Please avoid sending unsolicited emails directly to the PI, as these are unlikely to receive a